 If you don’t want to spend your voucher in an Accor hotel, there are a small number of other options – Europcar, Club Med holidays or (if travelling to Paris or Cannes) Lenôtre restaurants.

 Exceptions – Accor has some weird exceptions to points earnings.
 At Ibis, Ibis Styles and Adagio, you earn 1 per €1.
 At Adagio Access you earn 0.5 per €1.
 In China, you earn nothing at Ibis hotels, every day.

 There are also a few other partners where you can earn points but the only relevant one for a UK resident is Europcar.

 The group rarely runs global promotions, preferring to run a mix of regional offers.
 It also runs regular private sales for Le Club members which offer cash discounts of up to 50%.
 See our ‘Hotel Promos‘ page for any current global offers.

 Accor has a Facebook app which offers bonus points if you activate it during your stay at an Accor hotel – see this article for details.

 Your points will expire exactly 12 months from your last stay.
-There is no way of extending their validity apart from doing a stay.
+However, as I wrote in this article, there does appear to be a way of extending this.

 Can you upgrade using points?